jupyter-xeus/xeus-zmq/docs/source/server.rst

 will be executed by the main thread.
 If the ``publish`` method is called, the main thread sends a message to the publisher thread.

 Having a dedicated thread for publishing messages makes this operation a non-blocking one.
-When the kernel main thread needs to publish a message, it simply sends it to the publisher thread through an internal socket and continues its execution.
+When the kernel's main thread needs to publish a message, it simply sends it to the publisher thread through an internal socket and continues its execution.
 The publisher thread will poll its internal socket and forward the messages to the ``publisher`` channel.